tustin2121/James_Somerton_Transcripts/_videos/nCi19sYugIA.md

 Bettie: "One-- One million dollars: Faye Dunaway."

-<div class="footer">Note: The audio of the Tonight Show clip starts a second or two before the visual cuts in on both videos.
+<footer>Note: The audio of the Tonight Show clip starts a second or two before the visual cuts in on both videos.
 James's version of the clip even fades in.
-Also, <em>you can hear the background music that BKR added in the background of James's clip.</em></div>
+Also, <em>you can hear the background music that BKR added in the background of James's clip.</em></footer>

 </from>
 </compare>